Patriarca crime family: Limone and the Boston faction regain control

-In the late 2000s, the power of the family shifted back to Boston faction when longtime family boss Luigi "Baby Shacks" Manocchio, stepped down in 2009, allowing Boston mobster Peter "Chief Crazy Horse" Limone to become the family's new boss.
+In the late 2000s, the power of the family shifted back to the Boston faction when longtime family boss Luigi "Baby Shacks" Manocchio, stepped down in 2009, allowing Boston mobster Peter "Chief Crazy Horse" Limone to become the family's new boss.
 Limone was arrested back in December 2008 and charged with racketeering and given a suspended sentence on July 1, 2010.

 On January 19, 2011, Manocchio was arrested in Fort Lauderdale, Florida, and was charged with extortion and conspiracy.
 Manocchio had stepped down as boss in 2009 after the FBI began investigating two strip clubs in late 2008.
 In February 2012, Manocchio agreed to plead guilty and was sentenced to 5½ years in prison for extortion on May 11, 2012.

-It was revealed after many members of the crime family were charged in several in RICO indictments that two Caporegimes Mark Rossetti and Robert DeLuca had become government informants.
+It was revealed after many members of the crime family were charged in several RICO indictments that two Caporegimes Mark Rossetti and Robert DeLuca had become government informants.

 On December 17, 2011, family associate Anthony "Ponytail Tony" Parrillo was arrested after a physical altercation at his establishment in Providence, Club 295, and was later charged with two counts of felony assault.
-Parrillo had his bouncers attack patron Jack Fernandes after misidentifying him for another man who had engaged in sexual acts in the club's bathroom then stabbed a security guard when he confronted him about it: Fernandes was using the same bathroom stall as the aggressor.
+Parrillo had his bouncers attack patron Jack Fernandes after misidentifying him for another man who had engaged in sexual acts in the club's bathroom then stabbed a security guard when he confronted him about it.
+Fernandes was using the same bathroom stall as the aggressor.
 The assault began in the bathroom and continued in the back alley of the club where Fernandes's wife, Sumiya Majeed, was injured as well.
 Fernandes suffered a broken nose, broken ribs and a shattered eye socket.
 Parrillo was sentenced to serve five years of a 15-year sentence on April 11, 2016, but appealed his conviction to the Rhode Island Supreme Court.
 He was released on bail pending the appeal, but his motion was denied and he began his sentence on August 5, 2020.